twentysixhugs/Battleship/README.md

 # Battleship

 # Key features
-- AI is not stupid, it will try to sink your ship once it hit once of ship's positions
+- AI is not stupid, it will try to sink your ship once it hit once of its positions